 - On the FAFSA, federal work-study earnings are excluded in determining expected family contribution for the next financial year.

-- Gain work experience, with either our communtiy program or on-campus positions.
+- Gain work experience with either our community program or on-campus positions.

 - Our community and on-campus employers understand you’re a student first.
 They’ll be flexible with your class schedule.

-If you submitted your FAFSA, you could be eligible for the Federal Work-Study Program.
+If you submitted your FASFA, you could be eligible for the Federal Work-Study Program.
 View the step-by-step instructions below on how to check your award status.

 - Go to One.IU.